earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 🧐 Where you able to spot `__init__`, `__repr__`, and `__eq__` in the output cell?
 If so, great work!

-If not, I've used [pretty-print](https://docs.python.org/3/library/pprint.html) `pprint` and the output is certainly prettier and easy to parse now:
+If not, I've used [pretty-print](https://docs.python.org/3/library/pprint.html) `pprint` and the output is certainly prettier and easier to parse now:

 ~~~{.python caption="main.py"}
 # main.py